At a Glance

 ✨Tip Number 3

-Prepare to discuss your experience in occupational health and mental health first aid in detail.
-Be ready to share specific examples of how you've positively impacted student or staff wellbeing in previous roles.
+Prepare to discuss your experience in occupational health or mental health first aid in detail.
+Be ready to share specific examples of how you've handled similar situations in the past.

 ✨Tip Number 4